reactive-python/reactpy-django/docs/features/hooks.md

 ## Use Sync to Async

 This is the suggested method of performing ORM queries when using Django IDOM.

+Fundamentally, this hook is an ORM-safe version of [use_effect](https://idom-docs.herokuapp.com/docs/reference/hooks-api.html#use-effect).

 ```python title="components.py"
 from example_project.my_app.models import Category